Unique customer support benefits of 4 different messaging channels

 For brands looking to resolve a high volume of general inquiries through automated messaging, Google’s Business Messages provides a powerful opportunity to redirect customers searching for their business to a self-service channel.

-Similar to Apple Business Chat, Google’s Business Messages requires human agents to serve as backups in case a customer support inquiry is too complex for automation and requires to be escalated.
+Similar to Apple Messages for Business, Google’s Business Messages requires human agents to serve as backups in case a customer support inquiry is too complex for automation and requires to be escalated.
 Google’s Business Messages actually takes it one step further by requiring businesses to respond to users within a 24 hour time period.

 Facebook’s Messenger service was opened up to businesses in 2016 and, since then, it has surged in growth and adoption.
 Most recently, Facebook extended its Messenger’s API to support automated business messaging on Instagram, further extending its reach into one of today’s most popular social networks.